JardaniWorld/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This code frees a singly linked list
+This code deletes the head node of a linked list and returns the head nodes data